Seaford War Memorial is a Grade II listed building in the Lewes local planning authority area, England. First listed on 30 January 2018. War memorial.

 Description

-The memorial stands in a small garden in the junction of Sutton Park Road and Avondale Road.
-It is a tall memorial cross built of Cornish granite.
-The wheel-head cross, in the Celtic style, is decorated with carved interlace patterns which extend onto a panel on the front face of the cross shaft.
-Five hemispherical bosses ornament the front face of the cross head.
-The cross shaft is supported by a plinth and two-stepped base.
-Leaded lettering on the recessed front, south-facing, side of the plinth reads THEIR NAME LIVETH FOR EVERMORE/ TO THE MEMORY OF THOSE/ WHO LAID DOWN THEIR/ LIVES FOR THEIR COUNTRY.
+The Seaford War Memorial is a tall memorial cross located in a small garden at the junction of Sutton Park Road and Avondale Road.
+It is constructed from Cornish granite and features a wheel-head cross in the Celtic style, adorned with carved interlace patterns that extend onto a panel on the front face of the cross shaft.
+The front face of the cross head is decorated with five hemispherical bosses.
+The cross shaft is supported by a plinth and a two-stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.